Mathías Corujo

-Mathías Corujo Díaz (born 8 May 1986) is a Uruguayan former footballer who last played for Club Sol de América.
-He mostly played as right back, but also could be deployed as a midfielder.
+Mathías Corujo Díaz (born 8 May 1986) is a Uruguayan football manager and former player who played as either a right back or a midfielder.
+He is the current manager of Oriental.

 Career

 On 30 December 2019 it was confirmed, that Corujo had joined Paraguayan club Club Sol de América for the 2020 season on a free transfer, having been without club since August 2019.